Luis Fernando Castillo Mendez: Foundation of the Venezuelan Catholic Apostolic Church

 Consequently, in 1947 Castillo Mendez and three other clergy formally established the "Venezuelan Catholic Apostolic Church".
 Like the Brazilian Catholic church led by its first bishop, Dom Carlos Duarte Costa, the Venezuelan church was to be independent of the Vatican, would use Spanish instead of Latin in the liturgy, and would permit its clergy to marry.
-Castillo Mendez officially registered the new church with the Interior Ministry in early 1947, with signed affidavits from 250 fellow priests who had unanimously elected him Bishop of Caracas.
+Castillo Mendez officially registered the new church with the Interior Ministry in early 1947, with signed affidavits from 250 fellow priests who had unanimously elected him as the bishop of Caracas.
 The Minister of Interior immediately ordered the federal police to ensure that Castillo Mendez did not wear the vestments or insignia of the office of a bishop.
 The new church did receive public approval from the Democratic Action and Communist parties.

 On 8 March 1947, Castillo Mendez and the other three founders of the Venezuelan independent church were formally excommunicated from the Roman Catholic Church.
 The Roman Catholic archbishop, Lucas Guillermo Castillo, stated in the excommunication directive that the four priests had "violated fundamental dogma of the Roman Catholic Church and held concepts blasphemous, as well as several which are offensive to the person and authority of the Roman Pope Pius XII."
 The notice further stated that any Catholics who supported this new church would also be excommunicated.